 Probiotics are a type of good bacteria.
 They help keep the natural balance of organisms in the intestines.
 They reduce the growth of harmful bacteria to help keep the digestive system healthy.
 The largest group of probiotics in the intestine is lactic acid bacteria.
 It's in yogurt with live cultures.
 Yeast is another probiotic.

 Many people use probiotics to prevent side effects from antibiotics.
 Antibiotics kill good bacteria along with the bad bacteria that cause illness.
 A decrease in good bacteria may lead to digestive problems like diarrhea, gas, and cramping.
 It may also lead to infections such as vaginal yeast and urinary tract infections.
 Taking probiotics may help replace the lost good bacteria.
 This may help prevent diarrhea and infections.

-Probiotics may also be used to:
+Probiotics may also be used to help with:

-- Help with other causes of diarrhea.
+- Other causes of diarrhea.

-- Help prevent infections in the digestive tract.
+- Preventing infections in the digestive tract.

-Current as of: October 6, 2021
+Current as of: May 9, 2022

 Author: Healthwise Staff